sap-tutorials/Tutorials/tutorials/hxe-ua-visual-studio-word-mapping/hxe-ua-visual-studio-word-mapping.md

 ## Details
 ### You will learn
-How to use the SAP HANA plugin for Microsoft Visual Studio to create a Twitter Word Map.
+  - How to use the SAP HANA plugin for Microsoft Visual Studio to create a Twitter Word Map.

-### Time to Complete
-**10 Min**

 ---